harishvc/quick-references/javascript/javascript-functions-part6.md

 * Always declare your local variables before you use them
 * Variable scope is either **global or local** function since Java Script **does not have block-level scope**
 * JavaScript functions are **first class citizens** can be constructed at runtime, assigned to variables and returned by other functions.
+* If you use `var ` during variable declaration, the scope of the variable is **limited to the current scope** (e.g. function).
+* If you `don't use var` the variable **scope bubbles up** until it encounters a variable by the given name or the global object (window, if you are doing it in the browser), where it then attaches. *Traversing up the scope chain is a good thing, but adding it to the global scope if it doesn't find anything is a pitfall*.

 ##Example 1